 After confirmation of study eligibility, subjects will be randomized at Visit 3 (Day 0) by authorized study staff according to the master randomization schedule from the Sponsor's study statistician.
-The randomization schedule and associated documentation will be kept in a secure location at the study site.
+The randomization schedule and associated documentation will be kept in a secure location.